check-spelling-sandbox/Codeberg-org/en/bylaws.md

 (5) The liability of the presidium is limited to intent and gross negligence.

-(6) If a member of the presidium severely violates the regulations or the interests of the association or repeatedly and heavily interferes with the work of the presidium, it can be suspended from its position with immediate effect, given an important reason.
-The presidium decides over the suspension with a majority of two-third.
-Prior to the decision, the member of the presidium must be granted the possibility to comment on the accusations made.
-The rights and duties resulting of the position of the concerned person lie dormant for the period of suspension.
-At longest, the suspension stays in effect until the next general assembly.
-If the term of office does not end by then anyway, the members of the association decide over a dismissal from the presidium.
+(6) If a member of the presidium severely violates regulations or the interests of the association, or repeatedly and heavily interferes with the work of the presidium, they may be suspended from office with immediate effect, given an important reason.
+The presidium shall decide on the suspension by a two-thirds majority vote.
+In this case, a General Assembly must be convened immediately, at which the member of the presidium must be given the opportunity to comment on the allegations made and a vote must be taken on the dismissal of the member from the presidium.

+(7) The General Assembly can vote on the dismissal of members from the presidium, for which a 2/3 majority is required.
+A new member must then be elected without delay.

+(8) The Presidium can form dedicated teams to delegate tasks.
+These teams do not form their own association body.
+Further details are governed by the Presidium's rules of procedure.

 ## § 11 Resolutions by the presidium